My Evo1 is now back home, it's been the best part of a year since the car's newly rebuilt engine failed.

 I noticed the oil had gone black, and the oil pressure wasn't very good, the car hadn't turned a wheel yet.

-A new temp sensor and idle valve helped a bit, but the car was plagued with problems.
-New water hoses failed, oil leaked from faulty fittings, the car wasn't happy at all and was getting difficult to start
+A new temp sensor and idle valve helped a bit, but the car was plagued with unrelated problems.
+New water hoses failed, oil leaked from faulty fittings, the car wasn't happy at all and was now getting difficult to start.

 The Evo's resting place for